 Client success, also known as customer success, is when an account achieves the desired outcome by using your product or service.
 For them, this is the most important result of your partnership.
 It also guarantees a healthy customer retention rate, thus increasing your revenue.

 Customer loyalty is closely tied to business growth.
 According to a survey of 752 companies by HubSpot, businesses experiencing revenue increases are 21% percent more likely than their stagnant counterparts to view client success as “very important.”

 This might be because successful customers not only stick with the company but are more likely to make additional, recurring purchases, and also are open to refer your business to other customers as well.
 Hence power of customer engagement is undeniable and you could only expect that if you prioritize your customers success as yours.

 Resist the temptation to have salespeople offer upsells and cross-sells to your existing customers.
 They often don’t have the full picture of how these clients are engaging with the company or understand what will best contribute to their success.

 Instead, create a team of customer success managers (CSMs) who are responsible for helping clients get to their next benchmark.
-Unlike customer support reps—people who respond to roadblocks or challenges the client is facing with your product—CSMs anticipate problems and offer solutions that can help the customer experience wins.
+Unlike customer support reps—people who respond to roadblocks or challenges the client is facing with your product—CSMs anticipate problems using customer data and offer solutions that can help the customer wins.

-This puts CSMs in a good position to manage account expansion since by identifying problems they can recommend products that provide a fix.
-However, forcing CSMs to upsell or cross-sell to existing clients creates a conflict of interest.
-The pressure to fulfill a quota can lead CSMs to push customers into new products or services that don’t increase their success.
+Customer Success Teams pots you in a good position to manage account expansion by identifying problems in your existing customer base.
+However, forcing your Customer Success Teams to upsell or cross-sell to existing clients creates a conflict of interest.
+The pressure to fulfill a quota can lead Customer Success Managers to push customers into new products or services that don’t increase their success.

 Only Sell if It’s Logical